PrimitivesLTD/Cascade/README.md

 Clone this repository to your local machine using:
 `git clone https://github.com/PrimitivesLTD/Cascade.git`

-And just open the solution in Visual Studio 2022.
+And just open the solution in Visual Studio (tested in VS 2022)